 In our study, patients with SD-RF and MD-RF were older, with more concomitant diseases including HF, hypertension, DM, prior stroke than those with P-RF and therefore were more likely to have higher stroke and bleeding risk.
 Those findings are consistent with prior datasets (23).

 In our study, the proportion of patients with SD-RF and MD-RF medicated with OAC (66% and 58%, respectively) was lower than in a recent European registry (22).
 However, in the Danish nationwide cohort and the Swedish AF Cohort study, the use of VKA among CKD patients was lower than in our study (11, 25), with a high prevalence of no antithrombotic therapy or use of antiplatelets only in patients with SD-RF and MD-RF.
 Despite increased stroke risk in patients with SD-RF, 41.6% of these patients was not anticoagulated in the Balkan region (26).
 Importantly, guideline-adherent anticoagulant therapy is associated with significantly better outcomes among AF patients (27).
 The inappropriately low use of OAC in patients with SD-RF and MD-RF is a significant knowledge gap in AF management in daily clinical practice in the Balkans.
+In our study, the quality of anticoagulation was poor with less than a quarter of patients having a Time in Therapeutic Range >65%.
 In one nationwide observational cohort study (28), patients with CKD and CHA2DS2-VASc score ≥ 2 had significantly lower risk of all-cause mortality with vs. without warfarin treatment for stroke prevention.
 In the Balkan region, management with NOAC was less prevalent in patients with SD-RF and MD-RF, partly owing to a lack of appropriate NOAC reimbursement policy in some Balkan countries.
 However, 5% of patients with SD-RF were medicated with NOAC despite contraindications (6, 26).
 Patients with AF and CKD had increased risk of bleeding (1, 29).
 However, only one patient received an alternative to OAC (i.e., left atrial appendage occlusion).

 Arrhythmia-directed management strategies